2022 West Java earthquake: Tectonic setting

-Java lies near an active convergent boundary that separates the Sunda Plate to the north and the Australian Plate to the south.
-At the boundary, marked by the Sunda Trench, the northward-moving Australian Plate subducts beneath the Sunda Plate.
-The subduction zone is capable of generating earthquakes of up to magnitude 8.7, while the Australian Plate may also host deeper earthquakes within the downgoing lithosphere (intraslab earthquakes) beneath the coast of Java.
+Java lies near an active convergent boundary that separates the Sunda plate to the north and the Australian plate to the south.
+At the boundary, marked by the Sunda Trench, the northward-moving Australian plate subducts beneath the Sunda plate.
+The subduction zone is capable of generating earthquakes of up to magnitude 8.7, while the Australian plate may also host deeper earthquakes within the downgoing lithosphere (intraslab earthquakes) beneath the coast of Java.
 The subduction zone produced two destructive earthquakes and tsunamis in 2006 and 1994.
 An intraslab earthquake in 2009 also caused severe destruction.

 Compared to the highly oblique convergence across the plate boundary in Sumatra, near Java, it is close to orthogonal.
-However, there is still a small component of left-lateral strike-slip that is accommodated within the over-riding Sunda Plate.
+However, there is still a small component of left-lateral strike-slip that is accommodated within the over-riding Sunda plate.
 The Cimandiri Fault is one of the structures thought to be responsible.
 Field investigations, combined with morphometric analysis show that the Cimandiri Fault zone is a relatively broad zone of faulting and folding, with six segments identified.
 Older parts of the fault zone show evidence of dominant left-lateral strike-slip, while younger parts show mainly oblique slip, with a mixture of reverse faulting and left-lateral strike-slip.

+Recordings of earthquakes in West Java began in 1844; earthquakes in 1910, 1912, 1968, 1982 and 2000 damaged many homes.
+Several people were killed by the earthquake in 1982.
+In 2000, a magnitude 5.1 shock left about 1,900 homes badly damaged.
+Although shallow inland earthquakes in Java are infrequent, they result in large casualties.
+In 1924, two earthquakes situated near Wonosobo killed nearly 800 people.
+Four other earthquakes in the 20th century on the island also caused between 10 and 100 deaths.
+Another shallow crustal earthquake centered near Yogyakarta in 2006 left some 5,749 people dead.
+Shallow crustal faults such as the Cimandiri, Lembang and Baribis faults represent seismic hazards due to their potential for damaging earthquakes.

 Earthquake

-Earthquakes have been recorded in Cianjur since 1844.
-In 1910, 1912, 1958, 1982 and 2000, earthquakes caused damage and casualties in the area.
-Cianjur was also affected by an 1879 earthquake that claimed lives.
-Shallow inland earthquakes in Java are infrequent but deadly.
-In 1924, near Wonosobo, about 800 people died from two earthquakes.
-Four other earthquakes in the 20th century caused between 10 and 100 deaths.
-The 2006 Yogyakarta earthquake was a shallow crustal earthquake that left 5,749 people dead.